Preventing Relative Energy Deficiency in Sport (RED-S)

 What is RED-S?

-Relative Energy Deficiency in Sport (RED-S) is a condition that can affect male and female athletes across various sports disciplines.
-However it can be particularly prevalent in endurance sports where the weight of the sports person can have a significant impact on performance.
+Relative Energy Deficiency in Sport (RED-S) is a condition that can affect male and female athletes across various sports disciplines, however it can be particularly prevalent in endurance sports where the weight of the sports person can have a significant impact on performance.
+For instance, a cyclist may want to lose bodyweight to improve their hill climbing ability, but lose power and strength in the process due to under-fuelling during and round key training sessions.
+RED-S results from a sustained, long-term imbalance between the amount of calories we consume from food, against the energy we burn for exercise and day to day biological function.

 What do we mean by biological function?
 Well, as humans, our bodies are controlled by regulating hormones, enzymes and neural activity, all of which demand energy to keep the hugely complex operating system of the human body working correctly.
-We will learn more about energy availability in more detail later in the article.

 In the modern age, we are exposed to more information than ever before, but not all of this information is accurate and trustworthy.

-The age of social media has led to an increase in unhealthy body comparisons, and this can extend to sportspeople who participate in endurance sports.
+The age of social media has led to an increase in unhealthy body comparisons and this can extend to sportspeople who participate in endurance sports.
 As we know, lowering our body weight can have a positive impact on health and performance, however weight reduction must be treated with respect and executed gradually.
 Unfortunately, what we often see is an excessive focus on weight reduction at the expense of power development and the formation of lean muscle tissue, leading to frequent under-fuelling within training sessions.
 This results in low energy availability and the development of RED-S.

-Is RED-S A New Phenomena?
+Is RED-S a New Phenomenon?

-RED-S is not a new concept, but our understanding of it has significantly evolved especially within the last decade.
+RED-S is not a new concept, but our understanding of it has evolved significantly, especially within the last decade.
 Science now better recognises the damaging health and performance implications of insufficient energy intake and how it affects long-term performance, health, and well-being.

 In the 1980s, Relative Energy Deficiency in Sport was referred to as the Female Athlete Triad.
 This framework described the interconnected health issues observed in female athletes who consistently burned more calories than they consumed over several months.
 The term Triad references the link between three negative health conditions.